tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-06-16-troubleshooting-groovy-scripts-in-jenkinsfile.markdown

 ```

 That also means related class such as FileWriter will NOT work as expected.
-It reports no error during execution but you will find no file, even though testing locally proves that files are created.
+It reports no error during execution but you will find no file since those files are created on Jenkins master.

 **Workaround**: